Anon-Planet/thgtoa/docs/guide/index.md

 - When you do not mind using a shared Tor circuit for various services.
 For instance for using various authenticated services.

-**You should however consider not using this method when your aim is just to browse random various unauthenticated websites as you will not benefit from Stream Isolation and this could make correlation attacks easier for an adversary between each of your sessions (see [Your Anonymized Tor/VPN traffic][Your Anonymized Tor/VPN traffic:]).**
+**You should however consider not using this method when your aim is just to browse random various unauthenticated websites as you will not benefit from Stream Isolation and this could make correlation attacks easier for an adversary between each of your sessions (see [Your Anonymized Tor/VPN traffic](#traffic-anonymization)).**

 More information at: